adyork/python-ecology-lesson/_episodes/23-provenance.md

 > {: .language-python}
 {: .solution}

 You can download a copy of the final code by right clicking this link and choosing "Save link as..." [plot_precipitation_climatology_final.py](https://github.com/adyork/python-oceanography-lesson/raw/gh-pages/code/plot_precipitation_climatology_final.py).
-Remove "_final.py" if you are using it with the following command.
+Remove "_final" from the name if you are using it with the following command.

 And test your code by running: